alptugan/Slidev_Presentations/2025-2026/week01_cod_207/pages/assignment.md

 📚 Read the “Preface”, “Chapter 1”, Hello from the book and practice on P5JS editor

+✏️ Choose an object and create abstracted version of it using pen and paper.
+Bring it to the class.

 <carbon-link color-yellow/> Review the [p5js page](https://p5js.org)

 ::right::